18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-travel.md

 #### M&IE and use of the GSA travel card

-While use of the GSA travel card is required for all travel expenses when practicable, more exceptions to the use of the GSA travel card may arise with paying for M&IE. Using the GSA travel card to pay for meals and incidental expenses requires some additional administrative work when submitting a voucher.
-[Here's](/travel-guide-4-reimbursement/#meals-paid-on-the-travel-card) what you should be aware of when completing your voucher-- should you use the GSA travel card for meals and incidental expenses, keeping receipts for your personal use may be helpful.
+While use of the GSA travel card is required for all travel expenses when practicable, using the GSA travel card to pay for M&IE requires some additional administrative work when submitting a voucher after returning from your trip.
+[Here's](/travel-guide-faq/#how-should-i-claim-meals-paid-on-the-travel-card) what you should be aware of when completing your voucher-- should you use the GSA travel card for meals and incidental expenses, keeping receipts for your personal use may be helpful.
 Feel free to book [travel office hours](https://sites.google.com/a/gsa.gov/tts-office-hours/) for a walkthrough on what to keep in mind when paying for meals while traveling.

 ### Other necessary expenses